 When one or both partners decide to end the relationship, therapy continues on an individual basis, and the focus is on healing and making positive choices about the future.

-When both partners wish to continue their relationship that is when we move to couples counseling, and begin working towards healing and building trust once again.
+When both partners wish to continue their relationship that is when we move to an intensive or couples counseling, and begin working towards healing and building trust once again.

 You can find a calm within the storm

 Although it is so difficult not knowing what the future holds for your relationship, taking the time to schedule an appointment and sort through your emotions can help you to find the calm within the storm and have a huge impact on the future of your relationship.